Treat Time

 Having recovered from the trauma of the narrow twisty tarmacked road up to Theth in the Albanian Alps we, perhaps foolishly, decided to try the road to Koman.
 Lots of blogs recommend the beautiful 2 hour ferry trip from Koman to Fierze to experience the stunning scenery along the River Drin.
 First though, we had to negotiate 13 miles of unpaved, potholed, rutted dirt road - a very slow dusty torturous journey.

 We were undecided as to whether/when to do the ferry trip because the weather forecast was for thundery storms.
 On approaching Koman we felt quite pressured by a number of sales agents vying for our business to buy tickets for the trip.
 As foot passengers the price was reasonable but the camper would have cost quite a bit, and presumably earned them a reasonable amount of commission.
-We drove past lots of parked cars and minibuses on the road leading to the ferry before arriving at a single width, roughly cut, dimly lit tunnel which we innocently drove through.
+We drove past lots of parked cars and minibuses on the road leading to the ferries before arriving at a single width, roughly cut, dimly lit tunnel which we innocently drove through.

 At the other side was the ferry ‘terminal’ and we were met with the usual chaotic double parking of scooters, cars and minibuses and absolutely nowhere to park or turn around easily.
 With two cars following us through the tunnel it was a bit like that Rush Hour traffic jam logic puzzle to try and turn round and head back through the tunnel away from the stressful melee and yet more ticket touts.
 We felt we had probably already seen a small glimpse of what we would see further upstream on the drive up so we decided to give the ferry trip a miss.